May0210/Tracking/Server to Server Install Tracking.md

 |conversion_type|Conversion type, value and ID as follows：Download：1；Install：2；Pay：3；Custom: (Advertisers use custom ID should confirm and notice ZPLAY Ads in advance)|

 ### 4. Return Parameter
-If the response is normal, return stringOK
+If the response is normal, return string OK

 ## CODE SAMPLE
 #### Android：